Flux159/cassie-odm/README.md

     npm install cassie-odm
 ```

-Also note that to use any of the examples below, it is assumed that you have Cassandra downloaded and running on the default port of 9042.
-Check out Cassie's [Cassandra Installation Guide](http://wiki) for how to get Cassandra for your system (specifically brew on OSX, apt-get/yum on linux, or via an installer for Windows).
-Alternatively see the [Apache Cassandra Download](http://cassandra.apache.org/download/) page.
+Also note that to use any of the examples below, it is assumed that you have Cassandra downloaded and running (default port of 9042).
+See the [Apache Cassandra Download](http://cassandra.apache.org/download/) page for how to install Cassandra.
+Alternatively, get Cassandra from the [Datastax Community Distribution](http://planetcassandra.org/cassandra/).

 Getting Started
 ----------